High School Seniors

 Guidance Counselor or Senior Advisor Recommendations

 All qualified HSH applications must have a recommendation from the applicant’s guidance counselor or senior adviser.
 A recommendation email link is provided inside the HSH application.
 The applicant must know their counselor or adviser’s email address before submitting the recommendation.
 All counselor or adviser recommendations are confidential; the applicant will not be able to review the results.
 It is the responsibility of the applicant (not the counselor or adviser) to track and monitor the recommendation submittal.
 The Foundation recommends that applicants notify their adviser or counselor before submitting their electronic recommendation.
-The deadline for submitting recommendations is March 1st.
+The deadline for submitting recommendations is March 15th (REVISED).

 The Foundation will make all reasonable attempts to recognize scholarship recipients who are graduating high school seniors.
 However, due to the March 15th application deadline, the selection of recipients may not become official before a high school’s senior recognition or graduation ceremonies.
 The Foundation reserves the right to recognize a high school senior as “a potential scholarship nominee” for recognition purposes; however, please note the nominee may or may not be officially selected by the scholarship committee.
 The Foundation will not be responsible for any announcements, recognition, or award claims generated by a high school (prior to the official awarding of scholarships) unless pre-approved by the Foundation.